HIV prevention and support

 Useful Information

-From 5th October 2020 PrEP has been available on the NHS in Birmingham and Solihull via the Umbrella sexual health service.
+From 5 October 2020, PrEP has been available on the NHS in Birmingham and Solihull via Umbrella Health.

 Useful Links